2024-25 Academic Catalog

 Distance Learning Programs

-The Department of Geosciences offers four distance learning programs listed below that can lead to a degree in Geosciences.
+The Department of Geosciences offers three distance learning programs listed below that can lead to a degree in Geosciences.
 Each program utilizes recorded lectures and the Internet for course instruction.

 Broadcast and Operational Meteorology Program.
 A three-year, 17 course, 53 credit hour program of study that can lead to a B.S. degree in Geosciences.
 Primarily for individuals in television weather.